masonsherbondy/Individual-Project/README.md

 * Run best model on test set

 ### Deliver
 Set up repository for readability, including a final notebook to report findings and this README for clarity.
 Compose project summary and writeup.
+Push all final commits.

 ## Conclusion